monsoonmaelstrom/book2/book2.md

 I let my awareness expand outward as I search for the energy meridians of anyone that might following us.
 I don’t feel anyone except Liam, who’s right next to me, but it would be stupid to assume that Iverson or one of his people isn’t following us.
 And more likely than not, not all of his people are magic users.

-Eventually, we resume walking, taking a circuitous route through the city, and it feels so good to be away from the war college that I halfway toy with the idea of whether or not I want to back.
+Eventually, we resume walking, taking a circuitous route through the city, and it feels so good to be away from the war college that I halfway toy with the idea of whether or not I want to go back.

 “Anything?”
 Liam asks me.